27 Aug Key Considerations Under the New Tax Law

 Employer Provided Fringe Benefits

 Employers are seeing considerable changes in how they can deduct fringe benefits provided to their employees.
 Beginning in 2018, benefits to employees such as parking, mass transit passes, and van pool expenses are no longer deductible by the employer.
 These can still be provided to employees as benefits, but will not be deductible by the employer.
 This is affecting non-profit entities as well.
-We will provide a separate explanation of the effect on non-profits.

 Additionally there are significant changes regarding meals and entertainment expenses.
 Read our previous discussion on how the new tax laws affect businesses in the area of meals and entertainment deductions.